floridop/MNXB11-fairytale/fairytale.md

 Weathershield now"

-Sealed the airlock, opened the Sail, and the wheels screamed as the vehicle started heading towards Gerda Hill.
+Sealed the airlock, opened the Sail, and the wheels screamed as the vehicle started heading towards Gerda Hill, up and down over the sandy dunes.
 ------------------------------------------
 > ONLY ADD CONTENT ABOVE THE ABOVE LINE